At School

 CESJDS is a premier JK-12 Jewish day school with an international reputation for academic excellence and a vibrant pluralistic community guided by Jewish values.

-CESJDS was once again selected as a recipient of the 2023 First Amendment Press Freedom Award.
+CESJDS received a 2024 First Amendment Press Freedom Award.

 Rigorous Academics